 - Lightly grease a large bowl with oil.
 Place the dough in the bowl, turning it to coat all sides.
 Cover the bowl with a clean kitchen towel or plastic wrap, and allow the dough to rise at room temperature for 60 to 90 minutes or until double in size.
 The inside of the oven with just the light on works well.

-- Shape the Bagels: Line two half sheet baking pans with a Silpat Silicone mat or parchment paper.
+- Shape the bagels: Line two half sheet baking pans with a Silpat Silicone mat or parchment paper.
 Punch down the dough to release any air bubbles.

 - Optional: If you want to store the dough for future baking, wrap the dough tightly in plastic wrap, then in a layer of aluminum foil.
 Store the dough in an airtight bag in the freezer for up to 3 months.
 When you're ready to proceed with baking, thaw the dough overnight in the refrigerator, then punch it down again to release any air bubbles.
 Continue on to the next step.

-- Divide the dough into 8 equal pieces, then shape each piece into a ball.
-Press your index finger through the center of each ball to make a hole about 1½ to 2 inches in diameter.
-Loosely cover the shaped bagels with a kitchen towel and rest for a few minutes as you prepare the water bath.
+- Poke method: Press your index finger through the center of each ball to make a hole about 1½ to 2 inches in diameter.

 - Preheat the oven to 425 °F.

-- Prepare the Water Bath: Fill a 4- to 8-quart stock pot with 2 quarts of water and whisk in the honey.
+- Prepare the water bath: Fill a 4- to 8-quart stock pot with 2 quarts of water and whisk in the honey.
 Bring the water to a boil, then reduce the heat to medium-high.
 Drop the bagels in, 2 to 4 at a time, making sure they have enough room to float around.
 Cook the bagels for 1 minute on each side (2 minutes per side if you want a chewier bagel).
 Remove from pot and drain slightly.
 This step pre-cooks the dough, giving the bagel its characteristic chewiness.

 - When the bagels are cool enough to handle, gently reshape them if needed.
 Using a pastry brush, brush the egg wash on top and around the sides of each bagel.
 Dip the bagel in any toppings, if desired.
 Place 4 bagels onto each lined baking pan.

-- Bake the Bagels: Bake for 20 to 25 minutes, rotating the pan halfway through.
+- Bake the bagels: Bake for 20 to 25 minutes, rotating the pan halfway through.
 You want the bagels to be a dark golden brown.
 Remove from the oven and allow bagels to cool on the baking sheets for 20 minutes, then transfer to a wire rack to cool completely.

-- Store leftover bagels in an airtight container at room temperature for a few days.
+- Storage instructions: Store bagels in an airtight container at room temperature for a few days.
 Refrigerating them isn't recommended because they can dry out.
 You can also store the bagels in the freezer for up to 3 months.
 Thaw overnight in the refrigerator or at room temperature, then warm to your liking.

 Notes